jina-ai/docs/chapters/logging.rst

 Before you start
 -------------------
-You have installed the latest stable release of Jina Core according to the instructions found `here <https://docs.jina.ai/chapters/core/setup/index.html>`_ .
+You have installed the latest stable release of Jina according to the instructions found `here <https://docs.jina.ai/chapters/core/setup/index.html>`_ .

 Overview